 Parents Data from Transactional Consumer Database

-I often get asked for Parents lists by schools and colleges … however have you ever wondered how is parents data lists are collected?
+I often get asked for Parents lists by schools and colleges … however, have you ever wondered how is parent data lists are collected?

-Parents data is part of the Consumer database and consumer data lists are collected a number of different ways… therefore I have pleasure in explaining where you the Parents data from the Transactional Consumer Database comes from, this is one of the most comprehensive parents data list available on the UK market.
+Parent data is part of the Consumer database and consumer data lists are collected in a number of different ways… therefore I have pleasure in explaining where the Parent’s data from the Transactional Consumer Database comes from, this is one of the most comprehensive parents data list available on the UK market.

 This is because companies share their information creating transactional data.

 What types of companies contribute to these databases?